harris-ippp/lectures-s18/04/04_simulation.md

 ## Formatting
 * You can remove the lines and only show points using a format parameter which is a string.
 * The default format string is `'b-'`, in which the `'b'` is the color blue and the `'-'` represents a line.
-* We can intsead plot red circles using the format string `'ro'`
+* We can instead plot red circles using the format string `'ro'`
 * See [`plot` documentation](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.plot) for more on formatting.

 ## Scatter plot